-\textbf{Diffusion Policies.} Previous research has explored various representations of robot policies, including explicit policies using mixtures of Gaussians \cite{mandlekar2022matters} and quantized actions \cite{kim2024openvla}, as well as implicit policies that learn an energy function \cite{florence2022implicit}.
-Notably, diffusion policies, which progressively refine random noise into desired actions based on current observations, have recently gained significant attention for their impressive ability to model multi-modal distributions in high-dimensional action spaces \cite{chi2024diffusion}.
+\textbf{Diffusion Policies.} Diffusion policies have recently gained significant attention for their impressive ability to model multi-modal distributions in high-dimensional action spaces \cite{chi2024diffusion}.
 A diffusion policy generally contains two parts \cite{dong2024cleandiffuser}: (i) the condition backbone that encodes multi-modal perception, \textit{e.g.}, proprioceptive states, language instructions \cite{zhang2024language}, 2D RGB images \cite{chi2024diffusion}, and 3D point clouds \cite{ze20243d}, into low-dimensional condition embeddings and (ii) the diffusion backbone that iteratively predict the noise from noisy actions given conditional embeddings, with optional architecture including MLP \cite{pearceimitating}, U-Net \cite{chi2024diffusion, ze20243d}, and Transformer \cite{liu2025rdt, reuss2024multimodal}.
-Prior work mainly focuses on strengthening the conditioning backbone by using more advanced pretrained vision-language models (VLMs) to extract more informative latent features, or on improving the efficiency of the diffusion backbone for action generation via rectified flow \cite{zhang2025flowpolicy} or discrete diffusion \cite{liang2025discrete}.
+Prior work mainly focuses on strengthening the condition backbone by using more advanced pretrained vision-language models (VLMs) to extract more informative latent features, or on improving the efficiency of the diffusion backbone for action generation via rectified flow \cite{zhang2025flowpolicy} or discrete diffusion \cite{liang2025discrete}.
 In contrast, our method is orthogonal to these efforts: we explicitly insert a memory module to enhance temporal understanding in non-Markovian tasks.